 Leonard one of Arthur Jabba's henchmen from the Tiny Toon Adventures episode "Take Elmyra Please", he explains that he loves fire and constantly asks his partner George if he can burn things, when they kidnap Elmyra (unbeknownst to her) and take her to their hideout she at one point asks Leonard if he can light the stove because she's not allowed to play with matches, he is happy to oblige and ends up blowing up the hideout because she had poured gasoline into the frying pan.

 Subverted in Avatar The Last Airbender.
 Quite a few of the more psychotic firebenders seem way too happy to burn things.
 However, it's later explained that firebending is fueled by rage except for Aang, Zuko, and Iroh, who fuel it with energy and passion, and those who enjoy it don't enjoy fire as much as they enjoy the result.

 Let's just say that Real Life Pyromania is very much a case of Truth in Television and leave it at that.
-The main difference is that real life pyromania comes in varying degrees of severity (like all mental illnesses); some people merely like fires too much, but can control their compulsions most of the time, while others are the killers you hear about on the news and in mental hospitals.
+The main difference is that real life pyromania comes in varying degrees of severity (like all mental illnesses); some people merely like fires too much, but can control their compulsions most of the time, while others are the arsonists and killers you hear about on the news and in mental hospitals.